DotNetAnalyzers/IDisposableAnalyzers/documentation/IDISP024.md

 # IDISP024
-## Don't call GC.SuppressFinalize(this) when the type is sealed and has no finalizer.
+## Don't call GC.SuppressFinalize(this) when the type is sealed and has no finalizer

 | Topic    | Value
 | :--      | :--